MartinKondor/supertokens-boilerplate/README.md

 # SuperTokens-Template

-This project is a boilerplate for implementing a local SuperTokens API with Managed SuperTokens database and Twilio for user verification.
+This project is a template for implementing a local SuperTokens API with Managed SuperTokens database and Twilio for user verification.

 ## Used Tools